-Intended outcome Success criteria Improved outcomes for All statutory data show that more the gap between disadvantaged pupils disadvantaged pupils and their peers is diminishing.
+Intended outcome Success criteria Improved outcomes for All statutory data show that the gap between disadvantaged pupils disadvantaged pupils and their peers is diminishing.
 Improved attendance.
 Gaps in attendance between focus children and their peers to be reduced.
 Attendance of all groups to be in line with national data.

-Sustained high attendance from 2021/22

-demonstrated by:

-the overall absence rate for all pupils being no

-more than 3%, and the attendance gap between

-disadvantaged pupils and their non-

-disadvantaged peers being reduced by 5%.

-• the percentage of all pupils who are persistently

-absent being below 20% and the figure among

-disadvantaged pupils being no more than 5%

-higher than their peers.

-Structured approach to Pupils with SEMH regularly receive support at the level

-support pupils with SEMH. matched to their needs.
+Sustained high attendance from 2023/24 demonstrated by: the overall absence rate for all pupils being no more than 4%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 5%. the percentage of all pupils who are persistently absent being below 15% and the figure among disadvantaged pupils being no more than 5% higher than their peers.
+Structured approach to support Pupils with SEMH regularly receive support at the level pupils with SEMH. matched to their needs.
 Improved attendance.
-(96%)

-Improved Boxall Profile scores, show that more than

-80% of disadvantaged pupils met the expected
+(96%) Improved Boxall Profile scores, show that more than 80% of disadvantaged pupils met the expected standard.

-standard.

 Levels of self-regulation improved.

-Improved understanding and Pupils confidently using subject specific vocabulary in

-application of age appropriate context in their learning. (triangulated with other
+Improved understanding and Pupils confidently using subject specific vocabulary in application of age appropriate context in their learning. (triangulated with other sources vocabulary. of evidence).
+Pupils meeting age related expectations for vocabulary use and speech.

-vocabulary. sources of evidence)

 Improved language assessment scores.

-Focus children to be engaged in learning dialogue in

-the classroom.
-This is tracked and reviewed over time

-in different elements of learning.

-Additional opportunition are

-Additional opportunities are Reading diaries show improved engagement in

-provided to support learning at learning at home with pupils reading at least 4 times a

-home. week to an adult.

-Parental engagement with workshops and other

-support impact positively on pupil outcomes as well as

-parents understanding linked with phonics, maths,

-reading and spelling strategies used by their child.

-Increased pupils' drive in lifelong learning.

-Discrete provision to meet the Provision maps show specific support for PP pupils and

-individual needs of each pupil. its impact on their outcomes and wellbeing.

-Attainment gap between pupils and all pupils

-nationally to reduce in reading, writing

-Pupil voice shows that pupils feel they have more

-ownership of their learning and feel supported to

-achieve highly in the classroom and beyond.
+Focus children to be engaged in learning dialogue in the classroom.
+This is tracked and reviewed over time in different elements of learning.
+Additional opportunities are Reading diaries show improved engagement in learning provided to support learning at at home with pupils reading at least 4 times a week to an home. adult.
+Tiorrie.
+Parental engagement with workshops and other support impact positively on pupil outcomes as well as parents understanding linked with phonics, maths, reading and spelling strategies used by their child.
+Disputs providing to work th Increased pupils' drive in lifelong learning.
+Discrete provision to meet the Provision maps show specific support for PP pupils and individual needs of each pupil. its impact on their outcomes and wellbeing.
+Attainment gap between pupils and all pupils nationally to reduce in reading, writing and maths.
+Pupil voice shows that pupils feel they have more ownership of their learning and feel supported to achieve highly in the classroom and beyond.

-Expectations across the school do not create a glass

-ceiling for ambition.
+Expectations across the school do not create a glass ceiling for ambition.